 You should keep talking to your lender during this time.
 If you get a new job, inherit some money or agree a sale they should consider postponing or stopping proceedings.

-At a repossession hearing you will have a chance to explain why your home shouldn’t be repossessed.
+At a repossession hearing, you will have a chance to explain why your home shouldn’t be repossessed.
 Your mortgage lender will argue it should be.

 The judge will then make a judgement.
 This could be an outright possession order, which means you must leave your home and usually comes into effect after 28 days.
 If during this time your circumstances change you can apply back to court for a new judgement.
-Alternatively a suspended possession order allows you to stay in your home if you agree to a repayment plan to clear what you owe.
+Alternatively, a suspended possession order allows you to stay in your home if you agree to a repayment plan to clear what you owe.

 Occasionally the judge may grant an adjournment to allow you or your lender extra time, perhaps to seek more legal advice or gather further information.
 Or a dismissal if, for example, you have cleared the arrears.

-Repossession is an unsettling experience which you may be able to avoid by working with us.
+Repossession is an unsettling experience that you may be able to avoid by working with us.
 We’re used to dealing with a variety of challenging home selling situations and understand how to make them go smoothly both practically and emotionally.
 If you’d like to chat about our service, please get in touch.